tbates/tbates.github.io/_posts/2020-10-20-What_you_want_is_what_you_get.markdown

 categories: models tutorial
 ---

-<h1>Ignore this post: it's a work in progress...</h1>
+# Ignore this post: it's a work in progress...

-This post refers to where we'd like umx to end up: able to act like an intelligent research assistant: asking when you are unclear, but
+This post refers to where we'd like umx to end up: As an intelligent research assistant: asking when you are unclear, but also able to understand your intentions.

 We are not there yet: It's quite hard to take an [intentional stance](http://en.wikipedia.org/wiki/Intentional_stance"Wikipedia Entry: Intentional stance")!